 - Any property acquired by one spouse after separation.

 Complications can arise to require equitable distribution of separate property when the property has increased in value during the marriage or if one spouse uses the separate property for common marital purposes throughout the marriage.
 For example, if a spouse draws upon his or her inheritance to purchase the marital home, that separate property may arguably become marital property subject to division in a divorce.
 Contact our Hatfield equitable distribution attorneys for legal assistance on how to go about diving marital assets between spouses.
 Call us today and schedule your initial consultation.

 Equitable distribution can become extremely complex, and in cases where the spouses have been married for a significant amount of time, can also create significant tensions.
-Our results-oriented equitable distribution lawyers are here to help break down the process so that we can fight to reach a property settlement agreement that best satisfies your goals.
+Our results-oriented equitable distribution lawyers in Hatfield are here to help break down the process so that we can fight to reach a property settlement agreement that best satisfies your goals.
 Every equitable distribution battle should begin with a full accounting of your assets, both marital and separate.
 In many cases, expert appraisals may be required to establish the monetary value of any given asset.
 Marital assets may include:

 - The marital home,